Quia Sum, Cogito: Chapter 1

 She nods; accepting my excuse.
 “Alright, so I’ll see you when I get back?”

-“I should be back by then.
-You have a good day.”
+“I should be back before you are.
+Have a good day.”

-We give a quick kiss goodbye for the day and she hugs me.
-After an instance of surprise (this is a break from the morning ritual) I hug her back.
+We give a quick kiss goodbye for the day to finalize the ritual which is only followed by the expected farewell.
+In an unexpected breach of familial etiquette, she hugs me.
+After an instance of surprise, I hug her back.
 Bliss and hate collide, but the feeling of her against me is enough to focus on.
 When we release, she looks me in the eyes.

 “I know.
 I love you too.
 T star.”
-I smile through the overwhelming intensity.
+I smile through the increased and overwhelming frustration.
 As I turn away, I embrace it before it builds any further.

 I let the contradiction of the feelings build as I start walking away from my sanctuary.
 I look down the street that leads to the broken society we depend on.
 One of degeneracy and lawlessness and sloth and greed.
 I wait until I cross onto the public greenway to mentally activate my AR.
 The information invades my every thought; forcing me to question where I stop and the outside begins.
 Most seem happy to be integrated and lose their sense of self.
 So it’s no wonder that it was taken advantage of – creating a social labyrinth that can’t be navigated without complying.
 The forced conversion into an organic android is both a reminder that my ritual has ended and that I’m entering into the social dystopia beyond my refuge.